MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## What can I do with the classification capabilities in Azure Information Protection?

-The Azure Information Protection client adds an Information Protection bar to Microsoft Office applications that lets you view and modify assigned classification labels to data.
-Classification can be done manually, or recommended for you, or automatically applied.
-For the classifications that you specify, data can be protected by using a Rights Management service.
+The Azure Information Protection client adds an Information Protection bar to Microsoft Office applications that lets users view and assign classification labels to their Office documents and emails.

+Classification can be applied by default, manually, recommended, or automatically applied when sensitive data is detected.
+These labels can also automatically protect the data by using a Rights Management service.
+In addition to Office documents and emails, other files can be classified and protected by using File Explorer to right-click a file, multiple files, or a folder.
+Or, you can use PowerShell to do this from the command line for faster classification and protection in bulk.

 The classification labels and behavior are configured in the Azure portal.
 You can use the default built-in policy to very quickly evaluate Azure Information Protection, or fully customize your own policies.
 You can change the colors, names, and the order of the classification labels that users see.
 You can also configure tooltips and classification visual markings such as the header, footer, or a watermark.